newnightcoder/PRACTICAL-JS-blog-series/HOW REACT SAVED MY LIFE.md

 *The trigger*

-I was roaming the youtube streets in search of advice when i saw this comment under a great video on the topic of "from vanilla JS to a framework":
+I was roaming the youtube streets in search of advice/inspiration when i saw this comment:

 ![Alt Text](https://dev-to-uploads.s3.amazonaws.com/i/f7mp6uv29pyi72iknthr.png)

 this is a short snippet of the comment left by this viewer, but it's the part that struck me the most: he had put words onto this thing i had been feeling for a few weeks at this point. "nearly HATE JavaScript" may sound intense, but i could totally relate!
-For me personnaly, just before meeting React, JavaScript had become quite difficult, somehow dry.
+For me personally, just before meeting React, JavaScript had become quite difficult, somehow dry.
 Or maybe it was the learning journey itself (that was becoming difficult and dry)...
 Anyways, this very comment sparked something in me: "oh cool i'm not alone to feel that way!" and quickly: "i'm starting React tomorrow!"

 *The extra push*

-Shortly after that on twitter, I received a DM from my 100DaysOfCode friend Danny, who has experience as a developer, encouraging me to try implementing **with a framework** the vanilla JS todo app i was working on!
+Shortly after that, I received a DM on twitter from my 100DaysOfCode friend Danny (who has experience as a developer) encouraging me to try implementing **with a framework** the vanilla JS todo app i was working on!
 I could have chosen Vue.js as many people say Vue is the easiest front-end framework to learn, ideal for beginners!
 Which sounds great, but i thought "React!!!" because that's what i chose for the Roadmap of my coding journey and knowing i'll **spend time** learning a framework anyway (i follow the "learning by doing" method so it takes me some time to finish one project!) it'll be more time efficient for me to just jump into React.
 It took me some more time (3 weeks?) to feel "ready" to follow Danny's advice and i finally started to implement my todo app with React!🚀
 I actually had to rebuild it from the ground up!
 But here i am today, 100% learning React, todo app almost ready, having a real blast at it, more excited than ever to swim in JavaScript!

 <a name="2"></a>

 **How much JS did i know when i started with React:**

 - general JS syntax (but still learning new things and tricks everyday lol)